vojay-dev/airflow-dagventure/README.md

 The `depth + 9999` ensures the text floats above everything else in the scene.
 Setting `ease: 'Power2'` makes the text start fast and decelerate, mimicking the physics of something being flung upward.

-### Smoke particles over running DAGs
+### Smoke particles over running Dags

-When a DAG enters the `running` state, `_startSmoke()` creates a particle emitter above the building's chimney position.
+When a Dag enters the `running` state, `_startSmoke()` creates a particle emitter above the building's chimney position.
 Particles are small grey pixels that rise, spread, and scale up as they fade out — simulating a smoke puff:

 ```javascript
 this._smokeEmitter = this.scene.add.particles(this.wx, chimneyY, 'smoke_pixel', {